Lake County veterans have learned about the chance to receive free bicycles from Mitch Siegel, who works as a job developer for Catholic Charities.

 The veterans are using them to get to work or a job interview and for recreation, Siegel said.

-Siegel recalled lamenting recently to Lake County Bike Project board member David Motley about the transportation situation in Lake County.
+Siegel recalled lamenting to Lake County Bike Project board member David Motley about the transportation situation in Lake County.
 "It's hard for anyone without their own transportation to get to jobs or to interviews for potential jobs.
 There's a big gap in the bus service," Siegel said.

 Motley suggested he contact Wadsworth resident Ishmael Guzman, president of the Lake County Bike Project, which collects used bikes to give to those who cannot afford them.